aardappel/lobster/docs/source/shooter_tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We call this as the very last thing in the frame, so it is visible regardless of
-wether the player is in-game or not, for simplicity. `ceiling` is useful since
+whether the player is in-game or not, for simplicity. `ceiling` is useful since
 we'll be calculating the player's health in float, but want to show only the
 whole numbers. `ceiling` here is better than `truncate`, since we only want to
 show `0` when the player is truely dead.